 When Dimitri Stojanovski was a child, he enjoyed playing on a computer.

 “It was cool how I could write some simple programs,” he said.
 “If I could make a computer do ‘a+b=c,’ I wondered what else I could make it do.”

-Stojanovski is currently pursuing his bachelor’s degree in computer science through COD's 3+1 program with Lewis University, which allows students to earn their baccalaureate degrees from Lewis while taking all of their classes on COD’s campus.
+Stojanovski completed his bachelor’s degree in computer science through COD's 3+1 program with Lewis University, which allows students to earn their baccalaureate degrees from Lewis while taking all of their classes on COD’s campus.
 His goal is to work at a big tech company so he can be on the frontier of technology.

 As for COD, he is thankful for the opportunities to immerse himself on campus.

 “Everyone wants to have a fulfilling college life,” he said.
 “COD has many clubs and events that can help you to meet new people and explore your interests.
 I encourage students to join SLC (Student Leadership Council), NSO and the Computer Science Club.
 These organizations can help you to familiarize yourself with COD, meet new friends and develop leadership skills.
 Explore your interests, your personality, your wants and your ideas of how things could be better.”